 Cindy Sherman’s roots trace back to Glen Ridge, New Jersey, where she was born in 1954.
 However, it was in the neighboring town of Huntington, Long Island, where she spent her formative years.
 Growing up in the culturally vibrant era of the 1960s, Sherman was exposed to a myriad of influences that would later shape her artistic perspectives.
 The societal shifts, the rise of pop culture, and the evolving narratives of the American dream all played a role in molding her young mind.

 Sherman’s passion for art was evident early on, leading her to pursue formal education at the State University College in Buffalo.
 Initially captivated by the world of painting, she soon found herself at a crossroads.
-She used to paint self-portraits and realistis copies of photographs form magazines1.
+She used to paint self-portraits and realistic copies of photographs form magazines1.
 The late 20th century saw many artists transitioning from traditional art forms, seeking mediums that offered more expansive narratives.
 For Sherman, this transition led her to the world of photography, a medium she felt resonated more with her storytelling aspirations.

 Shift to Photography